kangoolutions/CPI-Grafana-Monitor/getting_started.md

 3. Now we need to get the user and URL for Loki.
 To get this, go back to the account management page and click on Loki.
 Here you can see username (B) and loki url (C).
    ![Loki Credentials](res/media/screenshots/grafana.com/loki_username_url.gif)

-4. Next part is the URL and username for metrics.
-Again in the account management, click Influx and note username (D) and url (E).
+4. The next part is the URL and username for metrics.
+Again, in the account management, click Influx and note username (D) and url (E).
    ![Influx](res/media/screenshots/grafana.com/influx_metrics_username_url.gif)

 ## 4. Import Integration Flow to SAP Cloud Integration

 Download the package from the git repository (main branch --> CPI --> Artifacts --> "Send Message Logs and Metrics to Grafana.zip") and import it to your Cloud Integration Tenant.
-We recommend to create a new package "Kangoolutions Grafana Monitoring" first.
+We recommend creating a new package "Kangoolutions Grafana Monitoring" first.

 ![Package](res/media/screenshots/cpi/cpi_package.png)

 ## 5. Create api instance on BTP and collect credentials

-1. In order to read message logs etc. from Cloud Integration, you need to have access to the underlying BTP tenant and subaccount (the one where your Cloud Integration runs.).
+1. To read message logs etc. from Cloud Integration, you need to have access to the underlying BTP tenant and subaccount (the one where your Cloud Integration runs.).
 Please activate an instance with the name "Process Integration Runtime" with plan "api" on your BTP subaccount.

 Do it by following the steps: